siloed/mfatigue/README.md

   --max-mfa MAX_MFA                                             Max MFA pushes (Default: 3) --max-mfa-wait MAX_MFA_WAIT                                   Max wait period for an MFA push accept before sending another.
 (Default: 55 seconds)
 ```

+# To Do
+* Explore extending support for any VPNs with push notifications.
+* Explore support for other popular authentication portals with push notifications.
+* Requests and suggestions to improve welcome.